gudiseva/stackedit/Coursera-Scala/Functional Programming-Week2.md

 ## Anonymous Functions

 ### String Literals
-We do not define a String using def.
+- We do not define a String using def.
 Instead of
 	`def str = "abc"; println(str)`
 We can write
 	`println("abc")`
+- This is because Strings exist as literals.

+### Anonymous Functionsls

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzI3NDUxNjMsOTIxMjMzMTU5XX0=
+eyJoaXN0b3J5IjpbLTY2MDEwODgzNCw5MjEyMzMxNTldfQ==
 -->